-Kerry loves to decorate her creative space with mini quilts and this one measures just 24″ square and is easy to make.
+Kerry loves to decorate her creative space with mini quilts and this blended pastels mini quilt project measures just 24″ square and is easy to make.

 You will need…

 Scrap fabrics at least 4” square in five colour groups (I used pink, peach, cream, mint and sky blue)